Transfinite Topological Dynamics: Transfinite dynamical systems

 \begin{defi}[\textbf{Transfinite Dynamical Systems}] A pair $(X,\{f_n\}_{n\in\mathbb{N}})$, with $X$ a compact metric space and $\{f_n\}_{n\in\mathbb{N}}$ a sequence of self-maps of $X$ finitely converging to a continuous limit map $f$, is called a \emph{transfinite dynamical system} (TDS).
+If the maps $f_n$ are continuous for every $n\in\mathbb{N}$, the pair $(X,\{f_n\}_{n\in\mathbb{N}})$ is called a \emph{ sequentially continuous transfinite dynamical system}.